Medix: Out-of-Distribution Detection from Unlabeled Wild Data via Robust Gradient Statistics: Medix: Median-Centric Framework for OOD Detection

 \textbf{Motivation.} We hypothesize that increasing the number of OOD samples in the wild dataset, $\mathcal{S}_{\rm wild}$, will lead to a greater deviation from the average InD gradient, $\bar{\nabla}_{\text{in}}$.
 To test this hypothesis, we design an initial experiment using CIFAR-10 \citep{krizhevsky2009learning} as the InD dataset and SVHN \citep{netzer2011reading} as the OOD dataset.
 Specifically, $\mathcal{S}_{\rm wild}$ consists of 10,000 samples drawn from CIFAR-10, ensuring that these samples are disjoint from the training set used to train the model $\phi_{\mathcal{S}_{\text{in}}}$, which we leverage to compute $\bar{\nabla}_{\text{in}}$.
 We incrementally add SVHN OOD samples to $\mathcal{S}_{\rm wild}$ and track the behavior of the $L_2$-norm deviation between $\bar{\nabla}_{\text{in}}$ and the element-wise median (EWM) of the gradients of the wild dataset as follows:

-Our results, depicted in Figure \ref{fig_stopping_criteria}, reveal a clear and monotonic increase in the $L_2$-norm deviation, supporting our hypothesis.
+Here \( \text{EWM}(\cdot) \) denotes the element-wise median function, and \( \hat{y}_{\bm{\tilde{x}}_i} \) represents the predicted label for a wild sample \( {\bm{\tilde{x}}_i}.\) Our results, depicted in Figure \ref{fig_stopping_criteria}, reveal a clear and monotonic increase in the $L_2$-norm deviation, supporting our hypothesis.
 This observation serves as a key motivation for the method we introduce in the subsequent section.
 Notably, the stopping criterion for our algorithm is derived from this monotonically increasing behavior, where we terminate the algorithm when the $L_2$-norm deviation between consecutive iterations drops below a threshold $\epsilon$; we will explain this method in detail in the following section.

 \textbf{Filtering potential outliers from unlabeled wild data.} Motivated by the results in Figure \ref{fig_stopping_criteria}, we formulate the following optimization problem to identify the outlier subset $\mathcal{S}_{\rm out}^{*}$ in $\mathcal{S}_{\rm wild}$: